4 Case Studies in Fraud: Social Media and Identity Theft

 In 2012, a scam involving Facebook developed as an attempt to use social media to steal financial information from users.

 Hackers hijacked users’ accounts, impersonating Facebook security.
 These accounts would then send fake messages to other users, warning them that their account was about to be disabled and instructing the users to click on a link to verify their account.
-The users would be directed to a false Facebook page which asked them to enter their login info, as well as their credit card information to secure their account.
+The users would be directed to a false Facebook page that asked them to enter their login info, as well as their credit card information to secure their account.

 Case Study #4: Desperate Friends and Family